Skip to main content

 Blood Pressure Regulation and Vascular Tone

-The relationship between TRT and is not straightforward.
+The relationship between TRT and blood pressure is not straightforward.
 While some early concerns suggested a potential for increased blood pressure, more recent and robust data from randomized controlled trials generally indicate that TRT, when administered appropriately, does not significantly elevate blood pressure in most eugonadal or hypogonadal men.
 In fact, some studies have reported a modest reduction in blood pressure in hypogonadal men receiving TRT, possibly due to improvements in endothelial function and insulin sensitivity.

 Testosterone’s effects on vascular tone are mediated through various pathways, including direct relaxation of vascular smooth muscle cells and modulation of the renin-angiotensin-aldosterone system.
 However, individual responses can vary, and careful monitoring of blood pressure remains an essential component of TRT management, particularly in patients with pre-existing hypertension.